 They’re the simple, yet highly effective principles of Appreciation and Edification and their power of building team culture, loyalty and devotion and, ultimately team performance, should never ever be underestimated.
-And to ignore them, is at your own peril.
+And to ignore them, is at your own detriment.

 For instance, a local Primary School Principal surprised her team on Mother’s Day with a breakfast in the staffroom, – she’d also taken the time to write a personal note to each team member that were placed inside little cake boxes with a beautiful cupcake inside.
 So simple, but so effective.
 Her staff posted their appreciation all over Social Media that day.
 This principal has turned the school around from when she took the reins and has attracted a top team of teachers to the school, and, one of the reasons is that she takes time to regularly show how much her people mean to her.

-Another example of a simple yet highly effective display of appreciation that I recently read about is where a leader gave her team a present of appreciation every day of the week for a week, again each with a handwritten note saying how much they valued them (see the pic below).
+Another example of a simple yet highly effective display of appreciation that I recently read about is where a leader gave her team a present of appreciation every day of the week for a week, again each with a handwritten note saying how much they valued them (see the pic).
 Not a big budget, just some creativity that yielded a massive boost in team spirit, loyalty and devotion.

-Now these ideas may be way off base for your team, but I’m sure they give you the gist of what I’m getting at and you can come up with many ways to show your appreciation to your own team, which I’m sure you’ve done so already.
+Now these ideas may be way off base for your team, but I’m sure they give you the gist of what I’m getting at and you can come up with many alternatives to show your appreciation to your own team, which I’m sure you’ve done so already.